We are BC + AI

 Our Mission

 Empower BC’s AI ecosystem to build tech that serves people and planet.
 That means ethics by default, no gatekeeping, and community before clout.
-It means pairing coders with choreographers, hosting policy debates next to art jams, and putting Indigenous sovereign data governance at the centre.

 Our Vision